 To see what others who have hired him to speak have to say, check out his testimonials.
 To book Hugh for a paid speaking gig, please email him at firstname.lastname@example.org to get the conversation started.

-If you are looking for public appearances, your best bet is to check out his schedule to see when he is speaking near you.
+If you are looking for public appearances, your best bet is to check out his blog to see when he is speaking near you.